MileHacker Logo

 Discover the colonial wealth and hardship embedded in Potosí's history.

-Sucre provides a look into Bolivia's freedom and beauty of the architecture.
+Sucre provides a look into Bolivia's independence and architectural beauty.

 Combining these cities creates a comprehensive historical narrative for your trip.